 When we think about using herbs in our everyday life, there are a few ways that come to mind; fresh harvest from the garden, herbal infusions (tea) and herbal tinctures.
 While many of you know what a tincture is and use them often, many folks don't, and our goal at Urban Moonshine is to get more people comfortable using plant medicines and to be inclusive in our information; we want you to know what you are using and why!
 This is also great information to share with friends who are new to using herbal medicine.

-Herbal Tinctures are liquid extracts made from herbs that you take orally (by mouth).
+Herbal Tinctures, like our digestive bitters, are liquid extracts made from herbs that you take orally (by mouth).
 Tinctures are preparations that use something other than water as a solvent.
 Using a solvent like alcohol, vinegar, or glycerin, you can extract a more considerable amount of the medicinal constituents of the plant and preserve those constituents much longer than you can with loose herbs, or powder.
 Alcohol is the most traditional way of making tinctures and also acts as an effective preservative.
 Herbal tinctures are long-lasting--about 3 years--and preserve the freshness and potency of medicinal plants.
 Alcohol-based tinctures have a long shelf life if stored in a cupboard or out of direct sunlight and refrigeration is not necessary to enhance the properties of your food.
 For bitter herbs we suggesting taking them alone or in a small amount of water to get the benefits from the bitter flavor.
 One of the reasons we find herbal tinctures to be so convenient is that they are an easy way to get herbs into your body.
 Not to mention that they make it easy to take your health practices on the go; while at work, vacation, etc.

 As herbalists, we measure time through plants and their life cycles.
 The magic of tinctures is that even after the last harvest in the fall--the plant's medicinal qualities and spirit live on through the ways we preserve them.
 Throughout the cycle of the year, we can still taste the freshness and of our herbs when they are in tincture form.